- Home

 Genes are made up of DNA (deoxyribonucleic acid).
 Each human cell has about 20,000 genes, and most genes come in pairs, with one copy inherited from each parent.
 As well as telling the cell what to do and when to grow and divide, genes provide the recipe for cells to make proteins.
 These proteins carry out specific functions in the body.

-When a cell divides, it has to make a copy of itself, including all the genes it contains.
-Some copying mistakes slip through, causing changes (mutations) in the genes.
-If these mistakes affect the genes that tell the cell what to do, a cancer can occur.
+When a cell divides, it makes a copy of itself, including all the genes it contains.
+Sometimes copying mistakes can happen, causing changes (mutations or alterations) in the genes.
+If these mistakes affect the genes that tell the cell what to do, a cancer can grow.

 Targeted therapy drugs may act on targets from either acquired or inherited gene changes.
-See below for examples of both types of gene changes.
+See the table below for examples of both types of gene changes.

 Testing for targeted therapy

-To find out if the cancer contains a gene change that may respond to a particular targeted therapy drug, your doctor will take a sample from the cancer and send it to a laboratory for testing.
-It may take from a few days to a few weeks before you receive the results.
+To find out if the cancer contains a gene change that may respond to a particular targeted therapy drug, your doctor will take a sample from the cancer or your blood, and send it to a laboratory for testing.
+It may take from a few days to a few weeks to receive the results.

-The testing will find specific mistakes in that cancer, whether they are acquired gene changes found only in the cancer cells, or inherited changes that are also present in normal cells.
-The testing may involve a simple test known as staining, or more complex tests known as molecular or genomic testing.
+The testing may find specific mistakes in that cancer, whether they are acquired gene changes found only in the cancer cells, or inherited changes that are also present in normal cells.
+The testing may involve a simple test known as staining, or more complex tests known as genomic or molecular testing.

 Family testing